ga-wdi-curriculum/rails-activerecord/readme.md

 ## Sample Quiz Questions

-* Why are migrations timestamped, and how does this affect our development workflow?
+* What are some common `rake` commons you will be using when developing a Rails application?
+* How do we indicate a one-to-many relationship in a migration file?
+* Why would we use a seed file to populate our database?
-* What is the difference between creating a migration to add a column, vs editing an existing migration and `rake db:migrate:reset`ting?
+* What is the proper way of modifying the effects of an existing migration?
+* What does `rake db:rollback` do?